Refactor Python instantly using the power of AI

 updates does it do if

 Here's what happens when we apply Sourcery:

 As you can see this is much clearer.
 The

 into a guard clause, and the others are now in a clear, switch-like statement.

 item.sell_in has also been separated from the updates to

 These are major improvements, and they took Sourcery's cloud-based server less than two seconds to refactor.

 We've been using Sourcery internally and it's incredibly useful.
 When you're hacking out new features Sourcery can help you clean them up ready for commit.
 Alternatively when faced with some complex legacy code it can transform it and make it easier to understand without changing its functionality.

 We're continuing to optimise and improve the product, ready to launch into open beta in Q3 this year.
-We currently have plugins developed for IntelliJ and Vim, with more in the pipeline.
+We currently have a plugin developed for IntelliJ, with more in the pipeline.